-With bustling, modern cities and pristine national parks, South America's long, skinny country is home to a variety of thriving industries.
-Whether its finance, digital media, or environmental science, there is no shortage of opportunities for students looking to hone their professional skills in one of Latin America's most prosperous and stable nations.
+With bustling, modern cities and pristine national parks, Chile is home to a variety of thriving industries.
+Whether its finance, digital media, or environmental science, there is no shortage of opportunities for students looking to hone their professional skills in one of Latin America’s most prosperous and stable nations.

 Business: Chile’s unshakable economic stability has attracted high volumes of direct foreign investment, and multinational companies flourish in its capital city, Santiago.
 Since 2010, the Chilean government has invested heavily in attracting foreign start-up companies, with the goal of transforming Chile into South America’s innovative epicenter.

 A burgeoning entrepreneurial scene coupled with established multinationals makes Chile one of the best places in South America for students seeking in-the-field business experience.
 Interns can gain deep insight into Latin American foreign trade relations, as they work on anything from market research to marketing projects.

 Most business internships are found through placement companies that arrange and tailor internships for their participants.